alaudet/hcsr04sensor/README.md

   This module uses BCM pin values.
 See the Raspberry Pi pin layout documentation for your model.

-* Rounds the value to a specified decimal place.

 * Uses BCM pin values by default.
 BOARD pin values are supported.

 * Adjusts the reading based on temperature by adjusting the speed of sound.